Residential bridging loans

 Terms indication

-If the case is viable and suitable, the broker will outline the likely structure: the product type, the interest structure, the approximate term, and the cost components involved.
-This is not a formal offer.
-It is a realistic indication based on current lender criteria and the details you have provided.
+If the case is viable and suitable, the broker outlines the likely structure: the product type, the interest structure, the approximate term, and the cost components.
+This is a realistic indication, not a formal offer.

 4